Pedro Chirivella

-Pedro Chirivella Burgos ([ˈpeðɾo tʃiɾiˈβeʎa]; born 23 May 1997) is a Spanish professional footballer who plays as a midfielder for Ligue 1 club Nantes.
+Pedro Chirivella Burgos ([ˈpeðɾo tʃiɾiˈβeʎa]; born 23 May 1997) is a Spanish professional footballer who plays as a defensive midfielder for Greek Super League club Panathinaikos.

 He began his professional career at Liverpool, playing 11 games, of which one in the Premier League.
 He was loaned to Go Ahead Eagles and Willem II in the Dutch Eredivisie before moving to Nantes at the end of his contract in 2020.
 With them, he won the Coupe de France in 2022.

 Club career

 Liverpool

 Born in Valencia, Chirivella developed his trade at the academy of local club Valencia CF where he captained the club at various youth levels.
 He was scouted by a number of European clubs but it was Liverpool who signed him in 2013 along with fellow Spaniard Sergi Canós from Barcelona.
 In order to aid Chirivella's transition to England, Liverpool moved his family north from Spain and provided them with work and accommodation.
 He joined up with Liverpool's academy and on 7 July 2014 was one of seven youngsters to be handed a professional contract by the club.